What is Cross-Merchandising?

 - Situational Sectors.

-A larger-scale technique that encompasses entire departments focused on a wide range of related goods.
-In the washing machine department, laundry detergents, laundry conditioners, dryers and ironing boards are placed side by side.
+A larger-scale technique encompassing entire departments focused on various related goods.
+In the washing machine department, laundry detergents, laundry conditioners, dryers, and ironing boards are placed side by side.

 - Use of presentation elements.